VMG / VMC – for dummies

 Facebooktwitterlinkedinmail

-On the other hand the CMV may vary according to the factors stated (driving the boat, wind variations, Current) which makes it possible to calculate the ETA in real time (Estimated Time of Arrival) and the TTG (Time To Go) à la marque ou au waypoint actif.
+On the other hand, the VMC can vary depending on the factors stated (driving the boat, wind variations, Current) which allows the ETA to be calculated in real time (Estimated Time of Arrival) et le TTG (Time To Go) à la marque ou au waypoint actif.

 But, of course, cette interprétation peut être sujette à discussion !